19hours/sg-statutes/Acts/Securities and Futures Act.md

 (i) the individual’s spouse, son, adopted son, step-son, daughter, adopted daughter, step-daughter, father, step-father, mother, step-mother, brother, step-brother, sister or step-sister; and

-(ii) a firm or a corporation in which the individual or any of the persons mentioned in sub-paragraph (i) has control of not less than 20% of the voting power in the firm or corporation, whether such control is exercised individually or jointly; or
+(ii) a firm, a limited liability partnership or a corporation in which the individual or any of the persons mentioned in sub-paragraph (i) has control of not less than 20% of the voting power in the firm, limited liability partnership or corporation, whether such control is exercised individually or jointly; or

+[5/2005 wef 11/04/2005]

-(b) a firm or a corporation, means another firm or corporation in which the first-mentioned firm or corporation has control of not less than 20% of the voting power in that other firm or corporation,
+(b) a firm, a limited liability partnership or a corporation, means another firm, limited liability partnership or corporation in which the first-mentioned firm, limited liability partnership or corporation has control of not less than 20% of the voting power in that other firm, limited liability partnership or corporation,

+[5/2005 wef 11/04/2005]

 and a reference in this Act to a person connected to another person shall be construed accordingly;